When the "Sunday Scaries" Hit, Bring your Mind Back to God.

 It’s a real bummer when you come into Sunday evening feeling irritable and exhausted.
 I always think the weekend will bring refreshment and allow me to get things done.
-So when Sunday evening rolls around and I feel even more stressed that the work week starts tomorrow and my chest feels tight and I kind of want to cry.
+So, when Sunday evening rolls around and I feel even more stressed that the work week starts tomorrow, and my chest feels tight, I kind of want to cry.

-Yet, I feel a gentle tug on my heart reminding me that I still have today to change my perspective.
+Yet, when I look beyond the stress of the week, I feel a gentle tug on my heart reminding me that I can still change my perspective.

 I can still make the most of this day.